LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotGroups.md

 ### Enable or disable collaboration for a bot group

-To enable or disable automatic transfers on a group-by-group basis, respectively, enable or disable collaboration for the bot group.
+You can enable or disable collaboration for a bot group, respectively, to enable or disable [automatic transfers](conversation-builder-bots-bot-to-bot-transfers.html#automatic-transfers-via-bot-group) within the group.

 **To enable or disable collaboration for a bot group**